open-contracting/standard/docs/schema/reference.md

 Milestone information can be included in the [planning](#planning), [tender](#tender), [contract](#contract) and [contract implementation](#implementation) blocks.

+For delivery milestones, if there is a time frame for delivery, use `.dueAfterDate` for the start date and `.dueDate` for the end date.

 ```{jsonschema} ../../build/current_lang/release-schema.json
 :pointer: /definitions/Milestone
 :collapse: documents